22 August 2026 · Sole establishment

 I own two sole establishments — are they tested separately?

-0% on the first AED 375,000 of taxable profit and 9% above it, the same as companies.
+0% on the first AED 375,000 of combined taxable profit and 9% on profit above that, exactly the same rate structure that applies to companies.
+The difference is only in how the taxable person is identified.

 Can Exiloz advise on structuring?